colson44/fft-watchface/README.md

 **How to Install**

-The program used to make these watch faces only allows a limited number of options per item (eg characters) so there are 23 individual watch face files with 10 character sprites in each.
-Download the .apk file(s) and use ADB to install them- more detailed guides are available online, some basic instructions are included below.
+Download the .apk file(s) and use ADB to install them - more detailed guides are available online, some basic instructions are included below.
+Watch Face Studio only allows a limited number of options per item (eg characters) so there are 23 individual watch face sets with 10 character sprites in each set.

 **Set up ADB and Pair**